 Matthew 5:15 Neither do men light a candle, and put it under a basket, but on a lampstand; and it gives light to all that are in the house.

-As we light the candles on the seventh night of Chanukah, we remember that God has called us to be lights.
+As we light the candles during the season of Chanukah, we remember that God has called us to be lights.

 D. L. Moody told the story of a man who was crossing the Atlantic by ship.
 He was terribly sick and confined to his cabin.
-One night he heard the cry “Man overboard!”
-He felt that there was nothing he could do to help, but at second thought, he said to himself, “I guess I can at least put my lantern in the porthole.”
-He struggled to his feet and hung the light so it shined out into the darkness.
+One night he heard the cry, “Man overboard!”
+He felt that there was nothing he could do to help, but on second thought, he said to himself, “I guess I can at least put my lantern in the porthole.”
+He struggled to his feet and hung the light, so it shined out into the darkness.

 Let’s do something extraordinary for the Lord today.
 Be bold, speak up!
 Let’s get beyond our weaknesses and light up the darkness around us!